Latest update: 13 December 2024

 I’m not a real wine connoisseur, so I’m just going for the experience, and I hope to learn something about wine here and there.
 Every Chianti winery has its own approach and style.
 For example, Antinori is super professional, and at A Solatio, I’m welcomed into the home of Raffaello and Donella.
 A wine tasting in Chianti is never the same.

 Tip!
 I used the Tuscany Roadtrips guide from Lonely Planet for trip inspiration.
-Also available on Amazon.
+Available on Amazon.

 About the Chianti wines